dabodev/daborun/README.txt

 What is it?
 --------------
-The Dabo Runtime Engine is an EXE that contains all the file needed to run Dabo: the full development environment as well as generated apps.
+The Dabo Runtime Engine is an EXE that contains all the files needed to run Dabo: the full development environment as well as generated apps.
 It allows people who are interested in Dabo to try it out without having to install the various prerequisites, and to uninstall it if they decide that it's not for them.
 The installer does not affect the Windows Registry in any way, and so can be installed without fear of breaking something else.

 How do I run stuff?